 \subsection{UAV Experiments}

-\bns \textbf{Hardware:} Two agents, $\A$ and $\B$, were used. $\A$, a surrogate quadcopter, was a stationary Turtlebot2 UGV with 4 UWB sensors evenly distributed in the $xy$-plane \meas{0.37m} from the center (Same robot used in prior work \cite{DBLP:conf/iros/FishbergH22}).
-As pictured in Figure \ref{fig:system-diagram}, $\B$ is a custom hexrotor equipped with 6 UWB sensors evenly distributed in the $xy$-plane \meas{0.31m} from the center.
+\bns \textbf{Hardware:} Two agents, $\A$ and $\B$, were used. $\A$, a surrogate quadcopter, was a stationary Turtlebot2 UGV with 4 UWB sensors evenly distributed in the $xy$-plane \meas{0.37m} from the center (i.e., same robot in prior work \cite{DBLP:conf/iros/FishbergH22}). $\B$ is a custom hexrotor UAV equipped with 6 UWB sensors evenly distributed in the $xy$-plane \meas{0.31m} from the center (Figure \ref{fig:system-diagram}).
 Additionally, $\B$ is equipped with a downward facing TeraRanger Evo 15m LiDAR for altitude measurements \cite{fabre_teraranger_2021}.

 \bs \textbf{Trials:} Five experimental trials were conducted in a large \meas{10m}$\times$\meas{10m} mocap space.
 For all trials, $\A$ was placed on a table for additional height and kept stationary, while $\B$ flew around.
 In the first three trials, $\B$ took off and flew simple line patterns at different altitudes (see Table \ref{tab:flight} and Figure \ref{fig:altitude}).
-For the latter two trials, $\B$ flew tight circles in the center of the room -- first \textit{\meas{1m} above} and then \textit{level} with $\A$ (see Figure \ref{fig:obstruction}).
+For the latter two trials, $\B$ flew tight circles in the center of the room -- first \textit{\meas{1m} Above} and then \textit{Level} with $\A$ (see Figure \ref{fig:obstruction}).
 Each trial had a max speed of \meas{1m/s} and lasted approximately \meas{3-5min} (i.e., the length of a battery charge).